 This symposium is a multi-specialty cardiovascular educational symposium on the frontier science of left atrial appendage (LAA).
 This topic is of tremendous interest in the practice of cardiovascular care.
 Over a period of two days, the symposium will offer very informative presentations on the anatomy, physiology and pathological aspect of the LAA, along with old and new therapeutic strategies of stroke prophylaxis including cardiac devices for LAA exclusion.
 Presenting will be global leaders in the field with a great depth of practical expertise in the science.

 This symposium will address gaps in knowledge and competence through didactic lecture, panel discussions, debate and discussion of live case studies.
 This symposium is designed for physicians, advanced practice registered nurses, nurses and allied health professionals in the fields of electrophysiology, cardiology, family and internal medicine.

-- Compare and contract NOACs for efficacy and safety while emphasizing the patient populations for whom they are best suited.
+- Compare and contrast NOACs for efficacy and safety, while emphasizing the patient populations for whom they are best suited.

 - Review evidence-based guidelines and best clinical approaches to thromboprophylaxis.

-- Assess the cost-effectiveness of systemic anticoagulant versus LAA exclusion technologies for stroke prophylaxis.
+- Assess the cost-effectiveness of systemic anticoagulation versus LAA exclusion technologies for stroke prophylaxis.